Skip to main content

 Phenomena, Observations, and Synthesis Panel

 The Phenomena, Observations, and Synthesis Panel's (POS) mission is to improve understanding of climate variations in the past, present, and future, and to develop syntheses of critical climate parameters while sustaining and improving the global climate observing system.
-The Panel is comprised of up to 12 experts from the scientific community, each serving a 4-year term.
+The panel is comprised of up to 12 experts from the scientific community, each serving a 4-year term.
 New panelists are selected annually by the Scientific Steering Committee based on nominations submitted through an open call for new members each fall/winter.

 Phenomena, Observations, and Synthesis (POS) Panel